culturesofknowledge/emplaces/src/geonamesdataexport/README.md

 # Core data extractor

-This directory contains code for a command line tool to extract EMPlaces core data, and other useful values, given a GeoNames ID.
+This directory contains code for a command line tool to extract EMPlaces data from GeoNamnes, and some related values, given a GeoNames ID.

 ## Installation (under Linux/Unix/MacOS)